biopython/biopython.github.io/wiki/SourceCode.md

 control from which we will roll releases as new functionality is integrated and bugs are fixed.

-We currently use [CVS](CVS "wikilink") as our revision control system;
+Until September 2009, we used [CVS](CVS "wikilink") as our revision control system, but have now [migrated to git](GitMigration "wikilink").
-full details are available from the [CVS](CVS "wikilink") page.

-We are currently evaluating a transition to git on [github](http://www.github.com), details are available from the [git migration](GitMigration "wikilink") and [git usage](GitUsage "wikilink") pages.
+Please see our [git usage](GitUsage "wikilink") page for further information.
 We are happy to hear your feedback on the [ mailing lists](Mailing_lists "wikilink").